Efficient and Sharp Off-Policy Learning under Unobserved Confounding: Related work

-Closest to our work is \citet{Kallus.2018c} with an extended version published in \citet{Kallus.2021d}.
-Therein, the authors propose a method for confounding-robust policy improvement, yet with two notable shortcomings: (i)~it is \emph{not} based on closed-form solutions for the bounds, and (ii)~it is \emph{not} based on a statistically efficient estimator of these bounds.
+Closest to our work is \citep{Kallus.2018c} with an extended version published in \citep{Kallus.2021d}.
+Therein, the authors propose a method for confounding-robust policy improvement, yet with two notable shortcomings: (i)~it is \emph{not} based on closed-form solutions for the bounds, and (ii)~it is \emph{not} based on a semi-parametrically efficient estimator of these bounds.
 Therefore, \citet{Kallus.2018c,Kallus.2021d} require solving a minimax optimization problem that is relies in inverse propensity weighted outcomes, which is \emph{unstable}.
-Further, their estimator is suboptimal because it fails to achieve statistical efficiency, meaning it does \emph{not} achieve the lowest-possible variance among all unbiased estimators.
+Further, their estimator is suboptimal because it fails to achieve semi-parametric efficiency, meaning it does \emph{not} achieve the lowest-possible variance among all unbiased estimators. \rebuttal{We provide a thorough discussion on the work by \citet{Kallus.2018c,Kallus.2021d} and a detailed comparison to our method in Supplement~\ref{appendix:kz_comparison}.}

-\textbf{Causal sensitivity analysis:} Causal sensitivity analysis \citet{Cornfield.1959} allows practitioners to account for unobserved confounding by using so-called sensitivity models \cite{Rosenbaum.1987, Jin.2022}, which incorporate domain knowledge on the strength of unobserved confounding.
-As a result, the sensitivity model allows to obtain bounds on a causal quantity of interest, which, if the sensitivity model is correctly specified, can then be used for consequential decision-making \cite{Jesson.2021}.
+\textbf{Causal sensitivity analysis:} Causal sensitivity analysis \citep{Cornfield.1959} allows practitioners to account for unobserved confounding by using so-called sensitivity models \citep{Jin.2022,Rosenbaum.1987}, which incorporate domain knowledge on the strength of unobserved confounding.
+As a result, the sensitivity model allows to obtain bounds on a causal quantity of interest, which, if the sensitivity model is correctly specified, can then be used for consequential decision-making \citep{Jesson.2021}.